Unit 3: Calculus — Class 12 Applied Maths | MCQs, Solved Examples & Case Studies

 MC(2.5) = 6(6.25) − 30(2.5) + 36 = 37.5 − 75 + 36 = −1.5

-Minimum Marginal Cost = Rs 1,500 per hundred units (Rs 15 per unit)
+Minimum Marginal Cost = ₹−1,500 per hundred units (₹15 per unit in context of fixed overheads)

 dP/dx = −6x² + 26x + 164 = 0 → x ≈ 6.73 hundred units

-Optimal production level ≈ 673 units for maximum profit
+Optimal production ≈ 673 units for maximum profit

 Case Study 2: Water Tank Filling Problem

-Context: A cylindrical water tank has a radius of 5 meters.
-Water is being pumped into the tank at a rate such that the height h (in meters) at time t (in minutes) is given by:
+Context: A cylindrical water tank has a radius of 5 metres.
+The height h (in metres) at time t (in minutes) is:

 h(t) = 0.1t² + 0.5t

-The management needs to analyze the rate of water filling and the total volume filled over time.
+Management needs to analyse the rate of filling and total volume filled over time.
 (Use π = 3.14)

-(i) Find the rate of change of height with respect to time at t = 10 minutes
+(i) Find the rate of change of height at t = 10 minutes

 dh/dt = 0.2t + 0.5